 Aim to deliver a video that’s just right in length.
 You might have to revisit your script and go back to your editing a few times to really cut out the fat and get to the point, but consider it an important step to making sure you create the best video you possibly can.

 8. Match the Visuals and Music to the Video’s Message

-When you’re in the editing phase of your video, pay attention to the B-roll and music that you use.
+When you’re in the editing phase of your video, pay attention to the B-roll, music, and consider the inclusion of a music visualizer.
 B-roll are clips that usually go over the main timeline of your video, especially when you’re dealing with talking heads or narrated videos.

 These visuals and music have to match the message you’re trying to deliver with your video.
 If you’re delivering something lighthearted and casual, you might not want to use strong or sad music, for example.

 If you’re using animations and stock footage, be sure that they also match the mood.
 Dark, somber scenes might not match a video that’s meant to be educational, while fun animations might not match a video that has a more serious tone.

 Of course, one important video production best practice is making sure your video is an extension of your brand.

 Whether it’s subtle elements like ambient lighting or using B-roll and overlays that contain your brand colors or imagery, that can go a long way to reinforcing your brand.

 Here’s an example of a good video that does exactly this.
 In this Online Study Tips video from Victoria University, the creators are able to incorporate the brand of the university with subtle imagery, such as the diamond shape in the animations and graphics, the logo being placed in key locations, and the official colors scattered throughout the background and text transitions.

 Finally, part of video production best practices boils down to your clear call to action.
 This is what you want viewers to do next after watching your video.